momochi000/typewar/README.md

 and be able to translate coordinates in scene space to screen space and vice versa.
 This is may also need to handle setup of the viewport depending on device screen size and orientation etc.  Scaling the game appropriately.
-#### Refactor: the way npc and players take damage
-Need to pass in or identify the source of the damage.
-For example when npc dies, the event it publishes/broadcasts should contain info about who killed it.
 #### PERFORMANCE: seems like dom nodes aren't getting properly removed when text fragments go away.
 Need to ensure that they do.
 #### Create a way for pausing the rudimentary AI, stopping the timers that create more text fragments.